cincuranet/blog/_posts/2014-11-11-233488-upper-casing-convention-as-sql-likes-it-in-entity-framework-6.md

 <!-- excerpt -->

 Let's do just simple "upper-casing" convention.
-Given I need to handle all columns and tables, even the ones generated, I need to use so-called store conventions.
+Given I need to handle all columns and tables, even the ones generated, I need to use so-called store model conventions.
 These operate on the model in S-Space.
 The interface I'm going to use is [`IStoreModelConvention`][3].
 This interface needs type parameter to describe on what element we're going to operate.
 I'll start with [`EdmProperty`][4].
 This class represents column in S-Space.
 (Also I believe there's a way from [`EntityType`][5].
 But why to make it harder.)
 Whoever implements `IStoreModelConvention` interface must implement single method `void Apply(T item, DbModel model)`.
 No problem.

 <pre class="brush:csharp">
 public void Apply(EdmProperty item, DbModel model)